-When creating your server, you get your own IP address (something similar to:
+When you got your server, you will also get an IP address (something similar to:

 203.0.113.23).
-Once the installation has been completed, type the IP address in your web browser and you should be welcomed with a setup form from Dokku.
+Once the installation has been completed, type the IP address in your web browser and you should be welcomed by a setup form from Dokku.

 This page will ask you for your public ssh key, but we don’t have that yet.
 To create such a key, do the following: